 - assessing local need

-- providing brief advice and referral: dentists, GPs, pharmacists, and other health professionals
+- providing brief advice and referral: GPs, pharmacists and other health professionals

-- specialist tobacco cessation services (including stop smoking services)
+- Commissioners and providers of tobacco cessation services (including stop smoking services)

 - Health and wellbeing boards and local authority elected members

 - Health, public health and social care practitioners

 - People who want to stop using smokeless tobacco, their families and other members of the public

 This guideline was previously called smokeless tobacco cessation: South Asian communities.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.

 All problems (adverse events) related to a medicine or medical device used for treatment or in a procedure should be reported to the Medicines and Healthcare products Regulatory Agency using the Yellow Card Scheme.